 Would you describe yourself as a ‘people person’?
 Are you interested in helping others in a hands on way?
-Physiotherapy may be the career for you!
+A career as a Physiotherapist may be the one for you!

 In this article, we’ll go through pathways into the industry, roles and responsibilities of a physiotherapist, the future growth of this career and more.